 The Seattle Aquarium is undertaking the most ambitious campaign in our history.

 Donor support is critical to making this vision a reality: starting with the Ocean Pavilion, the first phase of our transformation.
-With support from our philanthropic community, we are making a $160 million investment in becoming the world’s first planet-positive, regenerative Aquarium.
+With support from our philanthropic community, we are investing in becoming a regenerative Aquarium.

-Through a multiphase, organization-wide transformation of our physical campus and our programming, we will significantly expand our work—engaging more than 1.5 million people every year in robust ocean conservation
+Through a multiphase, organization-wide transformation of our physical campus and our programming, we will significantly expand our work—engaging 1.2 million visitors every year in robust ocean conservation

 education and inspiring encounters with marine life.
-Through this historic effort, we will cultivate an ocean ethic—an ethos of care and action on behalf of marine life—for generations to come.
+Through this historic effort, we will cultivate an ethos of care and action on behalf of marine life—for generations to come.

-$54.4 million has been secured from all government sources including state, county, city and the Port of Seattle toward the government goal of $80 million.
+$57.4 million has been secured from all government sources including federal, state, county, city and the Port of Seattle toward the government goal of $80 million.

 This project is a statement of our region’s values, represents an important investment in our future, and squarely puts Washington at the heart of a movement that reminds us, no oceans, no life.

 The Ocean Pavilion will invite visitors to explore new corners of our one world ocean and understand how our actions from Seattle to Indonesia affect our shared communities and planet.
 This new global focus will significantly expand and complement our current conservation and education efforts focused on Pacific Northwest marine life.
-The Ocean Pavilion’s revolutionary design will also lead the way in next-generation sustainability standards for climate impact, energy, and water use – and its presence as a civic landmark will enliven Seattle’s waterfront and bring our community together as never before.
+The Ocean Pavilion will also model next-generation sustainable design that exceeds the City of Seattle’s green building standards—and its presence as a civic landmark will enliven Seattle’s waterfront and bring our community together as never before.